 One of my responsibilities at work, is to buy stock from a local wholesaler.
 Although devoid of the middle-class aspirations for glamour, this particular wholesaler resembles a supermarket in layout, except on a larger scale, akin to a warehouse.
-The peeling and worn through floor paint denotes aisles, which run between rudimentary metal framed racks stacked high with everything from large cans of cooking oil, tins of spices, boxes of fruit, and children’s sweets; to hotel hand-soap dispensers, mop heads, to biscuits, beer and a lot more in between.
+The peeling and worn through floor paint denotes aisles, which run between rudimentary metal framed racks stacked high with everything from large cans of cooking oil, tins of spices, boxes of fruit, children’s sweets, hotel hand-soap dispensers, mop heads, biscuits, beer and a lot more in between.
 Most of the products are sold in bulk quantities, this being another distinction between themselves and their upmarket, high street cousins.

 I pull a trolley around with me, open on three sides, with a sprung base at one end.
 I’ve often wondered, why do these sorts of trolleys have a sprung base?
 I can’t see what function this serves.
 Anyway, I digress.
 There I am pulling this trolley around with me, slowly gathering items from my shopping list, manoeuvring around wooden pallets displaying products on special offer.
 As I turn around the end of an aisle, I am run into by a woman pushing her trolley.